 Question 4.
 How does section 3679(c) of title 38, United States Code (U.S.C.), affect Yellow Ribbon program benefits?

 Answer: Since public IHLs no longer charge out-of-state tuition and fee rates to “covered individuals” meeting the requirements in 38 U.S.C.
-3679(c), the Yellow Ribbon program will not be applicable to those beneficiaries.
+3679(c), the Yellow Ribbon program will generally not be applicable to public IHLs.
+Exceptions can apply for VA beneficiaries not living in the state in which they are attending resident courses, however.

 Question 5.
 How are the Post-9/11 GI Bill maximum tuition and fee amounts (cap) applied for private and foreign branches of U.S. schools?

 Answer: The cap is applied until it is exhausted.
 If the entire amount is not fully used in the first term, then the remainder will be applied to cover all or a portion of costs for any subsequent term during the academic year.
-Once the amount of the cap has been exhausted, then the difference between what the Post-9/11 GI Bill covers, and the tuition and fees charges could be met with Yellow Ribbon program funds (presuming the school participates in Yellow Ribbon) or with other financial aid.
+Once the amount of the cap has been exhausted, then the difference between what the Post-9/11 GI Bill covers, and the outstanding net tuition and fees charges could be met with Yellow Ribbon program funds (presuming the school participates in Yellow Ribbon).
 Please note that if the tuition and fees do not exceed the cap, then the Yellow Ribbon program funds are not awarded.
 Likewise, a student attending part-time may not need Yellow Ribbon program funds.

 Question 6.
 Will the cap for private and foreign branches of U.S. schools increase each year?